jsenft/instacart/README.md

 # Instacart recommendation system - kaggle competition
-This project attempts to answer the question: Which products will and Instacart consumer purchase again?
-There is a notebook with extensive EDA and another that goes though the machine learning model build, fit and assessment (coming soon).
+This project attempts to answer the question: Which products will an Instacart customer purchase again?
+The notebook shows extensive EDA and feature engineering, and will have a prediction model as I work through it.
 The original data files are not included in this repo but can be found [here.](https://www.kaggle.com/c/instacart-market-basket-analysis/data)

 ## To Run